Jean-Simon Roy

-Jean-Simon Roy (born November 20, 1993) is a former professional Canadian football offensive lineman.
+Jean-Simon Roy (born November 20, 1993) is a Canadian former professional football offensive lineman.
 He is a two-time Vanier Cup champion, having won with the Laval Rouge et Or in 2013 and 2016.

-College career
+University career

 Roy played U Sports football for the Laval Rouge et Or from 2013 to 2016.
 He was a member of the 49th Vanier Cup championship team in his rookie year and also won the 52nd Vanier Cup in his final year in 2016.
 He was also named a U Sports First Team All-Canadian in 2016 at the offensive tackle position.

 Professional career

 Edmonton Eskimos

-In the 2017 CFL Draft, Roy was selected in the second round, 14th overall, by the Edmonton Eskimos and signed with the team on May 25, 2017.
+In the 2017 CFL draft, Roy was selected in the second round, 14th overall, by the Edmonton Eskimos and signed with the team on May 25, 2017.
 He began the season on the injured list before moving to the reserve roster for two games.
 He then dressed in his first professional football game on August 10, 2017 in a game against the Ottawa Redblacks.
 He dressed in two total games in 2017 while spending the rest of the season on the injured list.
 In 2018, he dressed in one regular season game while splitting time between the reserve roster and the injured list.
 To begin the 2019 season, Roy was placed on the team's practice roster.